Improving Bridge estimators via $f$-GAN: Introduction

 The main contribution of our paper is that we give a computational framework to improve the optimal Bridge estimator by minimizing the first order approximation of its asymptotic RMSE with respect to the densities.
 We also give a new estimator of the asymptotic RMSE of the optimal Bridge estimator using the variational framework proposed by \cite{nguyen2010estimating}.
 This formulation allows us to cast the estimation problem as a 1-d optimization problem.
 We find the $f$-GAN-Bridge estimator outperforms existing methods significantly in both simulated and real-world examples.
 Numerical experiments show that the proposed method provides not only a reliable estimate of $r$, but also an accurate estimate of its RMSE.
 In addition, we also find a connection between Bridge estimators and the problem of $f$-divergence estimation, which allows us to view Bridge estimators from a different perspective.

 This paper is structured as follows: In Section \ref{sec: bridge}, we briefly review Bridge sampling and existing improvement strategies.
 In Section \ref{sec: fdivandbridge}, we give a new estimator of the asymptotic RMSE of the optimal Bridge estimator using the variational framework for $f$-divergence estimation \citep{nguyen2010estimating}.
 We also demonstrate the connection between Bridge estimators and the problem of $f$-divergence estimation.
 In Section \ref{sec: fgan}, we introduce the $f$-GAN-Bridge estimator and give implementation details.
 We give both simulated and real-world examples in Section \ref{sec: mixture of rings}, \ref{sec: glmm}.
 Section \ref{sec: conclusion} concludes the paper with a discussion.
+A Python implementation of the proposed method alongside with examples can be found on Github.
+A Python implementation of the proposed method alongside with examples can be found in \url{https://github.com/hwxing3259/Bridge_sampling_and_fGAN}.